l-trochelmann/composite-training/README.md

 The following changes to MMPose were necessary to accomodate composite dataset training:
 - in `mmpose/datasets/datasets/top_down/` a new dataset type "TopDownCompositeDataset" had to be defined.
 - in `configs/_base_/datasets/` and `configs/body/2d_kpt_sview_rgb_img/topdown_heatmap/composite/` new configs had to be defined.
+- in `composite_tools/` scripts were implemented to change the original datasets' annotations to the composite style (and sample from them for specific volumes).
 - in `mmpose/datasets/datasets/`, to accomodate evaluation on multiple datasets at once, a fix was implemented  in `dataset_wrappers.py` and `builder.py` ([more](https://github.com/open-mmlab/mmpose/pull/1932)).
 - in `tools/` a legacy mistake in `test.py` had to be corrected (L. 102).
 - as mentioned previously for evaluation, a dependency needs to be manipulated to accomodate evaluation on specific keypoints.